pclifford/borderlands2/README.md

 ### Bank Size

 Similarly, the `--bank` option can be used to set the size of your bank, and will round up to multiples of 2.
-Unlike `--backpack`, there's no default, so a number must be specified:
+It will default to the largest available size ingame: 24.

+    python bl2_save_edit.py --bank old.sav new.sav
     python bl2_save_edit.py --bank 16 old.sav new.sav

 ### Gun Slots